St Edward's School, Oxford: Sport

 In rowing the St Edward's School Boat Club has won The Princess Elizabeth Challenge Cup at Henley Royal Regatta on five occasions, more than any other British school except Eton College and St Paul's School, London.
-In 1984 the 1st VIII became the first ever crew to achieve the 'Triple', winning all three school events that year: The School's Head of the River; The Queen Mother Cup at the National Schools Regatta; and The Princess Elizabeth Challenge Cup at Henley Royal Regatta.
-In 2013 the boys 1st VIII boat rowed in the fastest Princess Elizabeth Challenge Cup final ever seen at Henley, chasing the holders Abingdon School down to within half a length.
-Both crews beat the existing course record, having dispatched other leading international schools on the way to the final.
-In 2014, the boys 1st VIII were again the losing finalists.
-Having won Henley events eight times (including three years as winners of the now-discontinued Special Race for Schools), and been the losing finalist seven times, St Edward's School is one of the most successful boys' rowing schools.
-In 2023, St Edward's School became the first co-educational school to win Gold in Championship events for both boys' and girls' crews in the same National Schools' Regatta, winning the Jim Mason Plate for Girls Coxed Fours (for the second time) and the Queen Mother Challenge Cup for Boys Eights (for the fourth time).
+In 1984 the 1st VIII became the first crew to achieve the 'Triple', winning all three school events that year: The School's Head of the River; The Queen Mother Cup at the National Schools Regatta; and The Princess Elizabeth Challenge Cup at Henley Royal Regatta.
+In 2013 the boys' 1st VIII boat rowed in the fastest Princess Elizabeth Challenge Cup final ever seen at Henley, chasing the holders Abingdon School down to within half a length.
+Both crews beat the existing course record.
+In 2014, the boys' 1st VIII were again the losing finalists.
+The school has won Henley events eight times (including three years as winners of the now-discontinued Special Race for Schools), and been the losing finalist seven times.

-The Steeplechase is the school's annual cross country race and is held once a year with the seniors running a 4 mi race across Port Meadow, the floodplain of the River Thames.
+In 2023, St Edward's School became the first co-educational school to win Gold in Championship events for both boys' and girls' crews in the same National Schools' Regatta, winning the Jim Mason Plate for Girls' Coxed Fours (for the second time) and the Queen Mother Challenge Cup for Boys' Eights (for the fourth time).

 Notable alumni

-Former pupils of St Edward's are known as Old St Edward's, abbreviated to OSE.
+Former pupils of St Edward's are known as Old St Edwardians (which is abbreviated to 'OSE').